 Staff Supervision: Camp coaches reside on each floor, typically 3-4 coaches per floor.
 Coaches are present/reside on floors at night and overnight but may not always be present between daytime sessions, as they may be at meals or in a meeting with coaches from their divisions.
 Camp staff managers sweep the floors consistently to supervise players on floors.
 A health professional is on call in the dorms 24 hours per day.
 Our full health staff is available before and after training sessions (and always on fields).
 All staff complete government background checks, and are well-known by the Indiana Soccer Camp Staff.

 Dorm Security: Doors to buildings may only be unlocked with slide cards of players assigned to that building.
 Floor entry doors require a slide card from that floor to be unlocked.
 The Indiana Soccer Camp hires an Indiana University police officer to patrol and roam outside of the buildings overnight.

-Bathrooms and showers: in the hallway, not the individual rooms.
-Showers and toilets are individual stalls.
-Flip flops/slides are recommended.
+Bathrooms and showers: are in the individual rooms.
+Flip flops/slides are recommended for showers.

 Individual refrigerators and microwaves: not permitted in dorm rooms during sports camps due to university regulations.

 Linens are not provided: Each player should bring a set of Twin XL sheets (or two flat twin sheets), a pillow and pillow case, and at least 2 towels.
 Players traveling by plane may purchase a “bedding bundle” at the time of registration to reduce luggage quantity.

 Coolers: permitted in rooms but definitely not necessary, and typically create a mess.
 Gatorade and water are provided on the fields at all times.
 Players may fill their jugs when leaving the field so that they have a full jug in their room.
 If sending drinks with your player, please send water to reduce damage to rooms.